harness/developer-hub/docs/platform/secrets/secrets-management/add-an-aws-secret-manager.md

 #### AWS-Access Key ID

-Click **Create or Select a Secret**.
+Select **Create or Select a Secret**.

 In the secret settings dialog, you can create/select a [Secret](/docs/platform/secrets/add-use-text-secrets) and enter your AWS Access Key as it's value.

-The AWS Access Key is the AWS Access Key ID for the IAM user you want to use to connect to Secret Manager.
+The AWS Access Key is the AWS Access Key ID for the IAM user you want to use to connect to secret manager.

 #### AWS- Secret Access Key

-Click **Create or Select a Secret**.
+Select **Create or Select a Secret**.

 You can either create a new [Secret](/docs/platform/secrets/add-use-text-secrets) with your Access Key ID's secret key as its **Value** or use an existing secret.